A classic slow-cooked side dish from the South, these braised collard greens include diced pancetta for added meatiness.

-The second leafy green I’m featuring on my Thursday series is collard greens.
-They are a Southern standard.
+Braised collard greens are a Southern standard.
 They fit the bill next to the likes of fried chicken and blackened catfish like none other.
 Collards are a great source of vitamins C and K and soluble fiber.

-I served this next to some grilled pork chops, but it would compliment a variety of dishes.
-Being Southern is not a requirement.
-Just beware about how often and how much you salt these greens.
-They may taste bland if you don’t season them with enough salt, but if you dare to overseason them, when the mixture reduces you will end up with salty collards.
+Just beware about how often and how much you salt your braised collard greens.
+They may taste bland if you don't season them with enough salt, but if you dare to overseason them, when the mixture reduces you will end up with salty collards.
 Be reasonable.
 You can always add more salt later.

 Braised Collard Greens